openAVproductions/openAV-manual/source/luppp.rst

    :align: center

 Luppp is a music creation tool, intended for live use.
-The focus is on real time processing and a fastintuitive workflow.
+The focus is on real time processing with a fast and intuitive workflow.
 With extensive MIDI mapping support, you can get looping just how you like!
 The next sections will show you how to set up Luppp with JACK for audio input and output, and introduce the concepts of "Scenes" and "Clips" to let you start arranging your